ksalzke/templates-for-omnifocus/README.md

 3. Move the `.omnifocusjs` file to your OmniFocus plug-in library folder (or open it to install).
 4. Configure your preferences using the `Preferences` action.
 (Note that to run this action, no tasks can be selected.)

-**Important note: for this plug-in bundle to work correctly, my [Synced Preferences for OmniFocus plugin](https://github.com/ksalzke/synced-preferences-for-omnifocus) is also required and needs to be added to the plug-in folder separately.**
+**Important note: for this plug-in bundle to work correctly, my [Synced Preferences for OmniFocus plug-in](https://github.com/ksalzke/synced-preferences-for-omnifocus) is also required and needs to be added to the plug-in folder separately.**

 ## Template Folder

-The plugin prompts the user to select an existing folder that contains (or will contain) the projects to use as a basis for the projects that are created.
-As with Curt's original script, the folder may be set to 'dropped' and the plugin should continue to work as expected.
+The plug-in prompts the user to select an existing folder that contains (or will contain) the projects to use as a basis for the projects that are created.
+As with Curt's original script, the folder may be set to 'dropped' and the plug-in should continue to work as expected.
 A 'Hide Templates Folder' action is included which will drop the folder for you, and a 'Go To Templates Folder' action is included to help you un-drop the folder and navigate to it quickly.

 Templates should be included as projects within that folder (but can be inside subfolders).